-- The PTFE liner in Lite6 is an important part and crucial to the correct functioning of your hotend. - The PTFE tubing is mandatory, you must use the tubing or the HotEnd will not function properly. - The tubing should be inserted from the top of the now assembled hotend and pushed as far down into the hotend as possible at all times. - The end of the tubing that is inserted into the hotend must be cut cleanly and squarely with a razor. - To release the tubing from the heatsink simply press down on the black collet in the top of heatsink while pulling on the tubing.
+- The PTFE tubing is mandatory, you must use the tubing or the HotEnd will not function properly. - The tubing should be inserted from the top of the now assembled hotend and pushed as far down into the hotend as possible at all times. - The end of the tubing that is inserted into the hotend must be cut cleanly and squarely with a razor. - To release the tubing from the heatsink simply press down on the black collet in the top of heatsink while pulling on the tubing.

-- Slide the PTFE tube into the heatsink. - Then, push it back up (as much as the black collet on top rises) so that about 2mm of the tubing ends up sticking out of the threaded end. - The PTFE guides the filament from the cold side of the heatsink right down into the hot nozzle.
-For it to do so effectively it must butt up against the nozzle squarely and be positively secured in that position.
+- Note: As of summer 2018, we ship our hotends with a premium high-temperature PTFE tubing.
+Rejoice. - Inset the PTFE tube all the way through. - Then, push it back up (as much as the black collet on top rises) so that about 2mm of the tubing ends up sticking out of the threaded end.

-• Cut the PTFE squarely against the stainless heatsink with a razor blade, x-acto knife, or other very sharp cutting instrument.
+- The PTFE guides the filament from the cold side of the heatsink right down into the hot nozzle.
+For it to do so effectively it must butt up against the nozzle squarely and be positively secured in that position. - Cut the PTFE squarely against the stainless heatsink with a razor blade, x-acto knife, or other very sharp cutting instrument.